The Adirondack Almanack also publishes a weekly Adirondack Hunting and Fishing Report.

 Saranac Lakes Wild Forest: There is blowdown on the Deer Loop Trail between Route 30 and the bridge.
 Hikers accessing Whiteface Landing should park at the newly developed and paved parking area along Route 86 immediately west of the bridge over the West Branch of the Ausable.
 A trail connects the parking area and Connery Pond Road.

-St. Regis Canoe Area: A section of the canoe carry about half way between Long Pond and Nellie Pond has been flooded by beavers.
+St. Regis Canoe Area: Ice has begun forming on smaller ponds, bays and along shorelines.
+A section of the canoe carry about half way between Long Pond and Nellie Pond has been flooded by beavers.
 This will required a short paddle across the beaver pond.
 Significant work on campsites in the Canoe Area was conducted last year.
 A new webpage has been created to provide information including maps and recreational opportunities.

 Norton Peak Cave / Chateuagay Woodlands Conservation Easement Lands: Norton Peak Cave has been reopened to the public following the expiration of the cave closing order on March 31.
 The cave is a bat hibernacula with white nose syndrome present.
 DEC is considering whether to close all bat hibernacula caves on state lands and easements to protect the bat population.
 It’s best to stay out of caves at this time.

 Warnings and announcements drawn from DEC, NWS, NOAA, USGS, and other sources.
 Detailed Adirondack Park camping, hiking, and outdoor recreation and trail conditions can be found at DEC’s webpages.
 A DEC map of the Adirondack Park can also be found online [pdf].